A Conversation with Charlotte Diamant About her Account of the South Natick Dam

 LOVE 01760

-The Natick Historical Society is excited to celebrate LOVE 01760, a community wide public art project.
-NHS reached out to organizers of this wonderful project, including Athena Pandolf, Executive Director of the Natick Center Cultural District, and Denise Girardin, a Natick artist, who shared with us some details about the project’s origins and their thoughts on the project so far.
+The Natick Historical Society is excited to celebrate LOVE 01760, a community-wide public art project.
+NHS reached out to the organizers of this wonderful project, including Athena Pandolf, Executive Director of the Natick Center Cultural District, and Denise Girardin, a Natick artist, who shared some details about the project’s origins and their thoughts on it so far.

-The LOVE 01760 project was created by a small group of business owners, artists and the Natick Cultural Center District.
+The LOVE 01760 project was created by a small group of business owners, artists, and the Natick Cultural Center District.
 They all wanted to offer people an opportunity to be involved in a public display of support and comfort in the new COVID-19 world we are living in.
-Organizers felt strongly that the project had to be one that anyone could do without the need for special skills, while also benefiting and showing great love for the Natick community.
+Organizers felt strongly that the project had to be one that anyone could do without needing special skills while also benefiting and showing great love for the Natick community.

-The project asked people to design two halves of one heart with the promise of connecting the heart halves together in a future public art project.
-The goal was for people to use what they had at home and print out a heart, design one heart half, and share, safely, with a family member or with a neighbor who could decorate the other half.
+The project asked people to design two halves of one heart, with the promise of connecting the heart halves together in a future public art project.
+The goal was for people to use what they had at home, print out a heart, design one half, and share, safely, with a family member or with a neighbor who could decorate the other half.
 Participants were asked to drop off their completed hearts when finished (before June 1).

-Denise told the Natick Historical Society that at the beginning of the project her focus was on the end game: how many “connected” hearts could be acquired, how would they be put together, what would the final art installation look like, and so on.
-However, she quickly learned that the process of creating the hearts was “very therapeutic” and emotional for everyone involved.
-Denise shared that the organizers have received many notes with the heart halves that are “so touching and full of love”.
+Denise told the Natick Historical Society that at the beginning of the project, her focus was on the end game: how many “connected” hearts could be acquired, how they would be put together, what would the final art installation look like, and so on.
+However, she quickly learned that creating the hearts was “very therapeutic” and emotional for everyone involved.
+Denise shared that the organizers have received many notes with the heart halves, which are “so touching and full of love.”

-The Natick Historical Society is honored that when the installation is complete a small collection of heart halves will be archived through the Natick Shares: A COVID-19 Community Archive Project.
-Many years from now, future Natick residents will have the chance to learn about how our community responded to COVID-19 with LOVE 01760.
+The Natick Historical Society is honored that a small collection of heart halves will be archived through the Natick Shares: A COVID-19 Community Archive Project when the installation is complete.
+Many years from now, future Natick residents will have the chance to learn how our community responded to COVID-19 with LOVE 01760.

-If you would like to see the many hearts that the community has created, visit the LOVE 01760 Facebook page HERE
+If you want to see the many hearts the community has created, visit the LOVE 01760 Facebook page HERE.

 Thank you, Natick Teachers.
 Love, your community.